naddison36/digital-dollar-ethereum/README.md

 * The settlement institution will move fiat held in financial institution accounts on a net deferred basis.

 ## Benefits over alternative models
-* Complies with KYC/AML laws as the financial institutions on-board new customers.
+* Complies with KYC/AML laws as the financial institutions onboard new customers.
 * New fiat currency is not issued into the economy's monetary supply as the fiat-backed token just represents a balance of already issued fiat currency held at a settlement institution.
 * Payments can be made to a payee (Creditor) with a different financial institution to the payer (Debtor).
 * Financial Institutions can still create money through lending.
-* Regulators can get realtime visibility of financial transactions.
+* Regulators can get real time visibility of financial transactions.
 This also reduces the obligations/costs of financial institutions reporting to the regulators.
 * Customers are in control of their fiat currency.
 They do not need to instruct their financial institution to execute transactions on their behalf in closed payment schemes.

 ## Actors